Xpra-org/xpra/docs/Usage/Xdummy.md

   <summary>Debian and Ubuntu</summary>

 Debian and Ubuntu do weird things with their Xorg server which prevents it from running Xdummy (tty permission issues).
 Warning: this may also interfere with other sessions running on the same server when they should be completely isolated from each other.

-YMMV.
+[Crashing other X11 sessions](https://github.com/Xpra-org/xpra/issues/2834) is a serious security issue, caused by Debian's packaging and still left unsolved after many years.

 </details>

 <details>